·9 min read

 After any relapse, the first 3 days are critical.
 The chaser effect is strongest during this window.
 Commit to extreme discipline for 72 hours:

-If you survive the first 3 days, the urge intensity drops significantly.
+If you survive the first 3 days, the urges quiet down a lot.

 The Identity Shift